The views expressed by the host on this program are all over the place, meaning voluminous and omnivorous.

 It's regular season.

-It was the it was the Monday night opener at uh at FedEx Field, and all of us were in the ESPN van.
+And all of us were in the ESPN van.

-We're sitting in the out front of the hotel getting ready to be driven over to the set, which is in the parking lot of FedEx Field.
+We're sitting in the front of the hotel getting ready to be driven over to the set, which is in the parking lot of FedEx Field.

-So we all pile out, and Palantonio is already there, and the rest of us are sardined in the back.
+And the rest of us are sardined in the back.

 And we sit there still for five or ten minutes waiting for a straggler to show up.

-And I think he told me he had at one point worked for at the time a current Pennsylvania politician.
+And I think he told me he had at one point worked for, at the time, a current Pennsylvania politician.

-Uh another African American player was traded from the Philadelphia Eagles.
+Another African-American player was traded from the Philadelphia Eagles.

-Now they they got rid of uh the Eagles got rid of uh Shady McCoy, LaShawn McCoy earlier this season, they traded him to the Buffalo Bulls, where Rex Ryan is the coach.
+Now, they got rid of the Eagles got rid of Shady McCoy, LaShawn McCoy, earlier this season.

 Well, some people paid attention and looked into it, but it never really became much of anything.